openyurtio/openyurt/docs/proposals/20210722-yurtcluster-operator.md

 ## Upgrade Strategy

-The Operator supports OpenYurt components upgrade, such as YuntTunnel and AppManager.
+The Operator supports OpenYurt components upgrade, such as YuntHub.

 For Operator itself, upgrade would have no side effects, idempotent semantics would be kept.